muratk5n/thirdwave/en/README.md

 ---

-Word is they are looking to buy a billion Pfizer vaccines..
-That'll help Pfizer can fight effectively against the older strains, not too effective for new ones but they are jot as deadly.
+They are looking to buy a lot of Pfizer vaccines, reportedly..
+That'll help, Pfizer can fight effectively against the older strains, not too effective for new ones but they are jot as deadly.

 WSJ: "China Weighs Zero-Covid Exit but Proceeds With Caution"